A Pretty Penny

 Jimmy nodded.
 He then took out his phone and typed something.

 ‘You’ve done alright for yourself,’ said Jimmy, looking at his phone.
 ‘An Oscar, a BAFTA.’
 He began typing again.
 ‘J.B net worth.’
 He waited for the result.
-'Wow,’ he said, looking impressed.
-‘You’re worth a pretty penny.
+'Wow, you’re worth a pretty penny.
 All that from acting?’
 He looked up at J.B, but J.B didn't respond.
 His eyes were fixed on the floor.

 ‘Look at me,’ barked Jimmy.